margaret/reference/README.md

 www-inst.eecs.berkeley.edu/~selfpace/cs9honline/

 I was a TA for this course years ago but I still reference the site sometimes when trying to explain things to new learners or brush up on stuff.
 Most of the projects aren't terribly practical but I like a lot of the conceptual explanations, like for scope, mutation, objects.
-Coincidentally it looks like a lot of this material was originally written by the guy who wrote `star-destroyer` over a decade ago.
+Coincidentally it looks like a lot of this material was originally written over a decade ago by the guy who wrote `star-destroyer`.
 A lot of classic intro programming material as well.

 ## Tools